heikkima/salt-apache-2018/README.md

-Before starting, make sure that the master computer if listening 4505/tcp and 4506/tcp
+Before starting, make sure that the master computer is listening 4505/tcp and 4506/tcp

 ### To install master:
 ```